 Detecting Parkinson’s disease as early as possible is crucial — it gives the affected individual and their medical team more time to manage the symptoms and increases the chance of staving off debilitating symptoms for as long as possible.

 If you have any of the above-explained symptoms, talk to your doctor right away.
 They would be the ones to tell you if you have PD or another health condition.
-Do you want to be assessed by a doctor in the privacy and comfort of your home?
-Consider booking an appointment with one of our house call doctors or consult a doctor online.

 - Non-movement symptoms. (n.d.).
 Parkinson’s Foundation.
 Retrieved April 4, 2021, from https://www.parkinson.org/Understanding-Parkinsons/Non-Movement-Symptoms